harilal-sah-kanu/avas-project/README.md

 # Avas Project

 Avas is a modern, eco-friendly property listing and booking platform inspired by Airbnb.
-It enables users to explore, create, and manage property listings, book stays, and leave reviews—all with a strong Go Green theme and a mobile-first, engaging UI/UX.
+It enables users to explore, create, and manage property listings, book stays, and leave reviews—all with a mobile-first, engaging UI/UX.

+---

+## 📌 Recent Updates

+- **Enhanced UI/UX**: Improved filter interface with better visibility and cleaner design
+- **Mobile Optimization**: Enhanced date picker functionality for better mobile device compatibility
+- **Code Cleanup**: Removed unnecessary elements and optimized codebase for better performance
+- **Bug Fixes**: Resolved various UI inconsistencies and improved overall user experience

 ---